×

 When we asked people living in Vietnam about recreational activities, they mentioned:

 "In Vietnam, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for locals and tourists alike, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering a variety of water sports such as swimming, snorkeling, and kayaking.
 Sports complexes are also popular, offering a variety of activities such as basketball, tennis, and badminton.
-Additionally, many cities in Vietnam offer a variety of cultural activities, such as traditional dance performances, music festivals, and art exhibitions," remarked one expat in Vietnam.
+Additionally, many cities in Vietnam offer a variety of cultural activities, such as traditional dance performances, music festivals, and art exhibitions," said an expat in Vietnam.

 What is the weather like in Vietnam?